 “Thank you sweetie,” he heard come from his own mouth.
 He had waited too long to go back.
 Ten minutes hadn’t been enough.
 He was about 30 seconds from taking a very deadly sip of water.
 With reckless abandon, James ran from the basement, around the corner, down the hallway, and out of the front door.
 They had certainly heard him—heard something at least—but perhaps he was quiet enough that it could be written off as the sounds of their cat.
 For right now, that wasn’t his primary concern.

 Rounding the corner, he knew his time was limited.
 As he reached the window he looked in and realized, in horror, that 10 minutes ago James had already picked up the glass of water.
-He pointed the gun at the glass, knowing that destroying it—and his hand—was the only way he could stop himself from taking the sip of water laced with whatever it was that his bitch of a wife had used to poison him.
+He pointed the gun at the glass, knowing that destroying it—and his hand—was the only way he could stop himself from taking the sip of water laced with whatever it was that his wife had used to poison him.
 His hand shaking, he watched as he brought it to his lips, trying desperately to think of another way out of this scenario—a way out of the loop that he was about to create.

 Just as his lips touched the glass, James shifted the gun about an inch to his right and pulled the trigger, sending the bullet ripping through the insides of his wife’s chest.
 She dropped quickly, though he declined to stick around to watch much longer.